 However, the information published on the website of the Mayor’s Office and the Council (www.chkhorotsku.gov.ge) does not correspond to the list of the types of information subject to proactive disclosure as prescribed by the resolution, specifically, 44 percent of information is not being disclosed in the case of the Mayor’s Office and 55 percent is not being disclosed in the case of the Council.

 The information about financing and expenses of municipal public institutions is being disclosed incompletely, there is no access to information about municipal procurement and privatization of municipal property;

 No information about upcoming Council meetings or their agendas is being published, session protocols of the Civic Advisory Council and General Assembly of the Settlement are not publicly available and so on.

 See tables for detailed information

-Transparency International Georgia calls on Chkhorotsku Mayor’s Office and Council to address the aforementioned issue in a timely manner, fulfil the obligations undertaken under the 7 March 2016 resolution and ensure that the information uploaded to the official website is complete.
+Transparency International Georgia calls on Chkhorotsku Mayor’s Office and Council to address the aforementioned issue in a timely manner, fulfill the obligations undertaken under the 7 March 2016 resolution and ensure that the information uploaded to the official website is complete.

 The publication was prepared with the financial support of the Norwegian Ministry of Foreign Affairs